Wake-Tail Effects in Two-Dimensional Wave Refocusing: The wake-tail effect

 For $d=3$ the solution is \cite{Barton,Kythe,Rother}:

 In contrast, the three-dimensional propagator describes a propagating front whose amplitude decays proportionally to $r^{-1}$ due to geometric spreading, corresponding to free-space losses.
-However, the three-dimensional geometry exhibits no temporal memory: no wake tail is produced, and the duration of the observed pulse matches that of the source.
-This sharp-front propagation, unlike the two-dimensional case, makes reconstruction of the time-reversed wave considerably more straightforward.
+However, the three-dimensional geometry reveals no temporal memory: no wake tail is produced, and the duration of the observed pulse matches that of the source.

 Although most physical systems involve wave propagation in one, two, or three spatial dimensions, the Green functions of the wave equation can be systematically constructed for arbitrary dimension.
 In particular, higher-dimensional solutions may be found from the recursive relation